usexfg/DIGM/README.md

 <sub>(*) user must hold a minimum of 0.0008 XFG in wallet (or 8k HEAT)</sub>

-Welcome to the return of an economy where art is valued, creators are respected, and fans are part of the ecosystem, not just consumers to be data-mined.
+Welcome back to an economy where art is valued, creators are respected, and fans are part of the ecosystem, not just consumers to be data-mined.
-DIGM is just a platform; it's supporting community is the true power of this movement.
+DIGM is just a platform; the community supporting it is the true power of this movement.

 **Join us in building the future of music.
 One block, one note, one stream at a time.**
 <sub>2025 © DIGM contributors